 *Please note: All Whitworth events are run on the understanding that all participants will be respectful and thoughtful to others.
 It is our responsibility to create spaces online that are welcoming and safe.
 Any behaviour that affects our ability to maintain such values will not be tolerated and attendees will be removed by the host.

 Age Friendly Culture Research Projects:

 A Handbook for Cultural Engagement with Older Men

 During the closure of the Whitworth in 2014, we turned our attention to addressing a traditionally under-represented audience within cultural activities, older men.
-On Friday the 8th of May 2015, the Whitworth played host and participated in a conference developed by MICRA exploring social isolation and older men which also saw the launch of the new publication, A Handbook for Cultural Engagement.
+On Friday 8 May 2015, the Whitworth played host and participated in a conference developed by MICRA exploring social isolation and older men which also saw the launch of the new publication, A Handbook for Cultural Engagement.

 The project was led by Ed Watts, Engagement Manager at the Whitworth, who travelled across the UK researching older men’s participation in cultural activity.
 Funded by the Baring Foundation.
 He launched his findings in this publication designed to provide a foundation for future programmes and methodologies when working with older men.
 Drawing on activity across the UK – Burrell for Blokes (Glasgow), Men’s Shed (Rhyl), Green Candle (London), Out in the City (Manchester), Grand Gestures (Gateshead), Live and Learn project (Belfast), the publication outline key findings, including a focus on recruitment (barriers); programming and participation (what kind of activities and models of participation older men would like cultural organisations to offer) and impact (exploring the motivations and self-reported benefits for older men of engaging in cultural group activities).